aws-samples/serverless-patterns/lambda-microvm-s3files/README.md

       aws s3api delete-objects --bucket "$BUCKET" --region us-west-2 --delete "$BATCH" >/dev/null done
     ```
-    (The `grep` guard matters: on an already-empty bucket the query returns
-    `{"Objects": null}`, and passing that to `delete-objects` errors — the guard
-    turns that into a clean exit instead.)
 5. Re-run the stack delete; with the bucket empty it now removes the bucket and
    completes:
     ```